 Who Requires a Medication Review?

 There are a number of reasons why a medication review might be needed.
 The patient, their carers, medical practitioners, pharmacists or health professionals involved in the patient’s care are all able to indicate that a review may be necessary, but the medical practitioner is responsible for making the decision to refer (PSA 2020).
-In the community and in Aged Care homes, funding is available for General practitioners and accredited pharmacists under the Medical Benefits Scheme (MBS).
+In the community and in aged care facilities, funding is available for General practitioners and accredited pharmacists under the Medical Benefits Scheme (MBS).

 Patients who meet any of the following risk factors are more susceptible to medicine-related problems and adverse events, and may benefit from a medication review:

-Patients who are having difficulty understanding and following their medication regimen; and
+Patients who are having difficulty understanding and following their medication regimen

 Culturally or linguistically diverse patients, or patients experiencing literacy difficulties.